MNIKIEMA/mnikiema.github.io/docs/_posts/2023-08-06-scrap-gdiy.md

         json.dump(list(self.loaded_episodes), f)
 ```
 ### Fetching and Processing Data
-The load_data method fetches all episodes from the podcast’s RSS feed using the requests and BeautifulSoup libraries.
+The `load_data` method fetches all episodes from the podcast's RSS feed using the requests and BeautifulSoup libraries.

-The process_data method iterates over all episodes and filters out those with certain phrases in the title (like "[EXTRAIT]").
+The `process_data` method iterates over all episodes and filters out those with certain phrases in the title (like "[EXTRAIT]").
 It also prevents downloading episodes that have already been loaded.

 ```
 def load_data(self, feed_url):